pietervdvn/MapComplete/Docs/Layers/maproulette.md

-This tagrendering is only visible in the popup if the following condition is met: `blurb~.+`
+### mark_duplicate

+This tagrendering has no question and is thus read-only